hlaueriksson/conductofcode.io/_posts/2016-12-31-continuous-delivery-with-visual-studio-team-services.md

 You can sign up to VSTS for free and have unlimited private git repositories.

-At work I have been using products from different vendors to do the same thing:
+At work, I have been using products from different vendors to do the same thing:

 * Jira / Trello / Pivotal Tracker
 * GitHub / Bitbucket / GitLab